 Ignite’s Bill Bray Makes the Case for Variation

-Sometimes, words that get thrown around in investing don’t mean what you think they mean.
-A great example of this is the word “diversification.”
+Sometimes, words that get thrown around in investing don’t mean what you think they mean, and a great example of this is the word “diversifying.”
 Bill Bray, an investment agent at Ignite Funding, delved into this particular misconception in detail at the Think Realty San Diego Group Event, held Feb.
 18, 2017.